qmk/qmk_firmware/layouts/community/60_tsangan_hhkb/bcat/readme.md

 # bcat's 60% Tsangan HHKB layout

-This is a normal Tsangan/HHKB (split backspace, split right shift) layout with arrow and navigation keys that match a standard HHKB layout, as well as media keys centered around the WASD cluster.
-Additionally, the redundant right Super key on the bottom row actives an adjust layer to control RGB underglow.
+This is a normal Tsangan/HHKB (split backspace, split right shift) layout with arrow and navigation keys that match a standard HHKB layout.
+Additionally, the redundant right Super key on the bottom row actives an adjust layer with controls for RGB underglow and backlight, as well as media keys centered around the ESDF cluster.

 ## Default layer